ministryofjustice/bichard7-next-audit-logging/README.md

 Since we use shared local modules in these projects, there are some dependencies that denote a build order for dependent projects.

-1. `@handlers/common` - Run `npm run build` from within the `handlers-common/` folder.
+1. `shared` - Run `npm run build` from within the `shared/` folder.
 This is a shared module.
 2. `incoming-message-handler` - Run `npm run build:dev` from within the `incoming-message-handler/` folder.
 This is an AWS Lambda project.

 > Note: Be sure to run `npm i` before building any project.
-Also, make sure you build the `@handlers/common` module and then build (or rebuild) the `incoming-message-handler` project, as this will copy across the shared module into the output `build/` directory.
+Also, make sure you build the `shared` module and then build (or rebuild) the `incoming-message-handler` project, as this will copy across the shared module into the output `build/` directory.

 You will also need to run `npm i` in the root directory to install any local configuration dependencies that manage the repository as a whole, such as Husky for pre-commit handling.